TakeshiMaeda/PyxelBasic/docs/REFERENCE.md

 English | [日本語](REFERENCE.ja.md)

 This document comprehensively describes the language features **currently implemented** in PyxelBasic.
-Items not yet supported are summarized in "Not Yet Implemented / Limitations".

 - Target version: v0.1.2
 - Runtime: Python 3.10+ with Pyxel